hurwitzlab/phage_detection_benchmarks/data/zenodo_archive/benchmark1_fragmented_genomes/README.md

 Sequences were created by fragmenting reference genomes from RefSeq.
 All reference genomes were downloaded before 20 July 2021.
 Reference genomes were fragmented into adjacent non-overlapping fragments of lengths 500, 1000, 3000, and 5000 nt.
 10,000 fragments per taxon/length were selected by 1) randomly selecting genomes, then 2) randomly selecting a fragment from that genome.
 When fewer than 10k genomes were present, genomes were selected with replacement.
 If a genome fragment wa already selected, it was discarded and another was selected, making genome fragments within a set unique.

+The genome fragments were classified with the classifiers, and those results are present here.
+During classification, resource usage was also recorded, and are present.

 ## Structure

 The top level structure is as follows: